 Start your Gospel journey.
 In this new podcast, Ken and I apply the Gospel to real life with an emphasis on the healing vision Christ presented us with.
 Subscribe on your favorite podcasting app.
 Let’s impact this world together.

-Limited Atonement – Blacktop Pulpit: Life Reformed
+Humiliation of Humanity – Blacktop Pulpit: Life Reformed

 Don’t forget about our Christmas Eve worship gathering.
 We will have several songs and I will speak more about the vision Christ is accomplishing through His incarnation.